20 people may be trapped after a rocket hit an apartment in Ukraine

 Russian forces are raising "true hell" in the Donbas, despite assessments they were taking an operational pause, Luhansk governor Serhiy Haidai said Saturday.

 But "so far there has been no operational pause announced by the enemy.
 He is still attacking and shelling our lands with the same intensity as before," Haidai said.
-He later said the Russian bombardment of Luhansk was suspended because Ukrainian forces had destroyed ammunition depots and barracks used by the Russians.
+He later said Ukrainian forces had destroyed some ammunition depots and barracks used by the Russians.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.